Position

 What does a Solar Engineer do?

-A Solar Engineer designs and implements solar energy systems.
+A Solar Engineer designs, installs, and maintains solar energy systems.
 This role involves assessing sites to determine the best way to harness solar power.
-Solar Engineers work on both residential and commercial projects.
-They ensure that solar panels are installed correctly and efficiently.
-This position requires a strong understanding of electrical systems and renewable energy technologies.
+Solar Engineers work with architects and construction teams to ensure systems fit seamlessly into buildings.
+They also monitor system performance and make adjustments to improve efficiency.
+This position requires a strong understanding of both electrical systems and renewable energy technologies.

 View Solar Engineer jobs nearby